Law Offices of Jordan Dyke

 With modern communication technology like Zoom, Microsoft Teams, Google Meet and other video conferencing services, this ethics rule may seem a bit outdated.
 We sure think so, anyway.
 And with that in mind, the Real Property Law Section of the State Bar recently asked the Georgia Supreme Court to reconsider their ruling requiring a lawyer’s physical presence when the closing documents are signed.
 The Supreme Court declined to do so.

 So where does that leave someone who isn’t able to come to closing?
-Unfortunately, there are few options.
+Unfortunately there are few options.
 One is to find a licensed Georgia lawyer who is willing to oversee the execution of the closing documents.
 This is likely to be both difficult and prohibitively expensive.
 After all, there’s an additional set of attorney’s fees to be paid.

 Or, the simplest solution of all is to make sure everyone can attend closing.

 Checks are written after closing as soon as we have both collected funds and the lender’s authorization to disburse.
+For more information, please feel free to request a copy of our funding and good funds notices.

 You can request to schedule a closing at any time.
 However, any closing you schedule will be subject to the Lender’s final approval.

-We prefer that closings be scheduled at least one business day in advance, but understand and will work with you to accommodate same-day scheduling, if at all possible.
+We do prefer that closings be scheduled at least one business day in advance, but understand and will work with you to accommodate same-day scheduling, if at all possible.

 We also encourage you to schedule closings for sale transactions earlier in the day in order to allow for sufficient time for funding.